Article

 Laboratory Findings

-At the onset of the disease, CRP-lymphocyte ratio was elevated in all cases, neutrophil-lymphocyte ratio, platelet-lymphocyte ratio, systemic immune-inflammatory index, and C-reactive protein in 7/8 cases, and IL-6 in 2/4 cases, which gradually decreased as the disease resolved.
+At the onset of the disease, the CRP-lymphocyte ratio was elevated in all 8 cases, the neutrophil-lymphocyte ratio, platelet-lymphocyte ratio, systemic immune-inflammatory index, and C-reactive protein in 7/8 cases, and IL-6 in 2/4 cases.
 Importantly, in patients with MRI type II and III of CLOCCs, serum levels of platelet-lymphocyte ratio, systemic immune-inflammation index, CRP, CRP-lymphocyte ratio, and IL-6 were higher than in type I patients.
 When the CC lesions resolved in all patients, the levels of CRP-lymphocyte ratio subsequently declined, suggesting that this marker may serve as a useful indicator of disease activity.

 In addition, hyponatremia was found in type II and III patients, particularly those with adjacent white matter lesions, supporting the hypothesis that electrolyte imbalance may contribute to the pathogenesis of CLOCCs.